breatheco-de/content/src/content/lesson/context-api.md

 ## Don't be scared about "The Context API"

-When you hear "The Context API" from afar, you can get a little scary, that is a normal felling that you get all the time when learning new coding tricks.
-But believe when I teal you this is the easiest way the React.js team has proposed to create small to mid-sized apps.
+When you hear "The Context API" from afar it's easy to get scared, but believe when I tell you this is the easiest way the React.js team has proposed to create small to mid-sized apps.

 ## Why do we need The Content API?